From Dynasties to the Digital Age: Experience China’s Changing Culture on a Tour of its most Celebrated Landmarks

 How can I sign up to this tour?

-Step 1 ⇒ Book online and pay the £100 deposit.
-When paying the deposit, don’t forget to let us know whether you’d prefer to take the tour in March or in October.
+Step 2 ⇒ Book online and pay the £100 deposit.
 If you have an exclusive discount code, please enter it into the Enquiry box.

-Step 2 ⇒ We will send you the invoice confirming you have been booked on the tour.
-Once you receive the invoice, you have 30 days to pay off the full balance.
-Meanwhile, we will advise you on how to apply for your visa.
+Step 3 ⇒ We will send you the invoice confirming you have been booked on the tour.
+Once you receive the invoice, you have 30 days to pay off the balance.
+Please note that the final cost of the tour will be based on the number of participants.
+You will first need to pay the minimum price of the tour after 30 days of paying your deposit, then you will pay the remaining balance one month before the tour is due to leave based on the tour subscription.
+In the meantime, we will advise you on how to apply for your visa and keep you updated on the subscription of the tour.

-Step 3 ⇒ We will send you our exclusive tour e-book, which contains a detailed itinerary of the tour and in-depth information on the areas we’ll be visiting.
+Step 4 ⇒ Make the full payment one month before the tour.
+We will send you our exclusive tour e-book, which contains a detailed itinerary of the tour and in-depth information on the areas we’ll be visiting.